Carpal Tunnel Syndrome Video

 Carpal Tunnel Surgery

 Surgical treatment for Carpal Tunnel Syndrome is recommended for those patients who fail conservative therapy or who have severe disease.
-This surgery is performed on an outpatient basis, and can be performed either endoscopically or with an open incision.
+This surgery takes place on an outpatient basis, and can be either endoscopic or with an open incision.

-After surgery, the patient can expect soreness for approximately four to six weeks and some discomfort about the palm which can last longer.
-However, the symptoms of carpal tunnel are usually fully relieved, and full activities are possible, four to six weeks following surgery.
-The great majority of patients are very pleased with their outcome and the relief of their pain and numbness.
+After surgery, the patient can expect soreness for approximately four to six weeks.
+Some discomfort about the palm which can last longer.
+However, the symptoms of carpal tunnel are usually gone and full activities are possible, four to six weeks following surgery.
+The great majority of patients are very happy with their outcome and the relief of their pain and numbness.

 Recent studies show that patients who receive the Endoscopic Carpal Tunnel Release procedure are able to return to work up to 8 days faster then after the open procedure.